columbia/VIA/README.md

 We provide scripts for different VM configurations:

 ```
-run-vanilla.sh        # Run Vanilla KVM
+run-kvm.sh.           # Run Vanilla KVM
 run-cca.sh            # Run CCA KVM
 ```

 You can use the following command to run the VM using vanilla KVM and 2 vCPUs:

 ```
-./run-vanilla.sh apache
+./run-kvm.sh apache
 ```

 You can replace `apache` with `hack`, `kern`, `memcached`, `mysql`, `mongo` or `redis` for different workloads.

 After you run the command, QEMU will wait for the vCPUs being pinned to proceed.
-To pin the vCPUs, open a different shell and run:
+To pin the vCPUs, login to the N1SDP on a different shell and run:

 ```
 ./pin_vcpu.sh
 ```

-Once the vCPU(s) are pinned, the VM will boot.
+Once the vCPUs are pinned, the VM will boot.
 The VM is configured with IP address `192.168.11.11` and you can run each benchmarks using the scripts on the jump host.
 We will cover this in the next section.

 You can login to the VM either through the VM serial port or using ssh.
 The username and password for the VM are both `root`: